beebmx/kirby-pay/docs/guide/snippets.md

 ?>
 ```

-If you need to prefill the fields, you can do it with:
+Or, if you need to prefill the fields:

 ```php
 <?php